Equality, Diversity and Inclusion

-Equality, Diversity and Inclusion: An International Journal is a peer-reviewed academic journal publishing research on racial, sexual, religious, disability, and age discrimination; equal opportunities; and affirmative action.
+Equality, Diversity and Inclusion: An International Journal is a peer-reviewed academic journal publishing research on 'equality, diversity, and inclusion' (EDI), also called 'diversity, equity, and inclusion' (DEI), an organizational frameworks which seek to promote "the fair treatment and full participation of all people", particularly groups "who have historically been underrepresented or subject to discrimination" on the basis of identity or disability.
+The journal published articles about racial, sexual, religious, disability, and age discrimination; equal opportunities; and affirmative action.

 Scope

 EDI is published 8 times a year.
 This generally consists of regular issues and special issues.
 The journal aims to bring to the forefront issues surrounding equal opportunities in the general Human Resource Management field of study and in academic practical applications.
 Duke Harrison-Hunter.

 History

 Equality, Diversity and Inclusion (EDI) is currently published by Emerald Group Publishing (since 2006).
 EDI was established in 1981 under the name Equal Opportunities International (EOI), and was changed to EDI in 2010.
 The editor-in-chief is Eddy Ng, who, in 2016, succeeded Regine Bendl (Vienna University of Economics and Business) (2010-2016), and Mustafa F. Özbilgin (Brunel Business School, Brunel University) (2006-2010).

 The journal organizes an annual conference, the Equality, Diversity and Inclusion conference (formerly the Equal Opportunities International conference).